CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ```

 **Exercise 5 Answer**
-Answer: None of the nodes commit the request until a majority of nodes have voted to commit the request.
+None of the nodes commit the request until a majority of nodes have voted to commit the request.
 So, simply receiving the request and responding with a vote is not enough.
 The peer must wait until the server counts the votes and affirms that a majority says to commit.

 **Exercise 6 Answer**
 The additional four requests were not replicated to the stopped follower.
 But, when the follower came back online, the algorithm brought the follower up to date with the correct replica.